cossacklabs/product-docs/acra/configuring-maintaining/debugging-and-troubleshooting/_index.md

 ## Verbose logging

 In order to get more logs from AcraConnector, AcraServer or AcraTranslator, you can add `-v` (or even `-d`) flags to their configuration.
-You can also switch `-d` flag in running AcraServer using [acra-webconfig](/acra/configuring-maintaining/general-configuration/acra-webconfig/) (deprecated after 0.90.0).
+You can also switch `-d` flag in running AcraServer using [acra-webconfig](/acra/configuring-maintaining/general-configuration/acra-webconfig/) (deprecated since 0.91.0).

 A lot of things may become clear:
 * wrong hosts/ports in configuration